 A good position for your premature baby

-Putting your baby on their front can increase the risk of sudden infant death syndrome when they get home so only put your baby in this position whilst they are being monitored on the unit and not at home.
+Putting your baby on their front at home can increase the risk of sudden infant death syndrome.
+Only put your baby on their front while they are being monitored in the baby unit.

 Avoiding cot death and breathing problems: front, back or side?